NativeScript/docs-v7/docs/start/cli-basics.md

 > **NOTE**: To complete this section you must finish the NativeScript [CLI quick setup]({% slug quick-start %}).

-Now that you have an app scaffolded on your local computer, you’re ready to run your application on your device.
+Now that you have an app scaffolded on your local computer, you’re ready to run your application on a device.

 <h4 class="exercise-start">
     <b>Exercise</b>: Use the <code>tns preview</code> command